The Big List of Narcotic Drugs

 Fentanyl (Actiq, Fentora, Duragesic, Subsys, Abstral, and Lazanda)

 Fentanyl is prescribed to treat chronic and severe pain in those who are tolerant to opioids.
-The National Institute on Drug Abuse (NIDA) warns that fentanyl is a Schedule II drug that is 50-100 times more potent than morphine.
+Fentanyl is a Schedule II drug that is 50-100 times more potent than morphine.

-The DEA publishes that 6.5 million prescriptions for fentanyl were dispensed in 2015.
-Fentanyl is available as lozenges, tablets, buccal tablets, nasal and sublingual spray, injectable formulations, and transdermal patches.
-It may be abused by freezing and cutting up the patches to suck or chew on them, or by scraping the gel off and injecting or ingesting the residue.
-Fentanyl may also be swallowed, snorted, smoked, or injected.
+The DEA reports that 6.5 million prescriptions for fentanyl were dispensed in 2015.
+Fentanyl is available as lozenges, sublingual tablets, buccal tablets, as well as metered nasal and sublingual sprays.
+It may be abused by freezing and cutting up the patches to suck or chew on them, or by scraping the gel off for injecting or oral ingestion.

-The drug creates an intense and rapid rush of euphoria, and its potency makes it extremely addictive.
-It can also be absorbed through the skin on contact and can be lethal in relatively small doses due to its high potency and level of effectiveness.
+The drug is capable of eliciting an intense and rapid rush of euphoria, making it extremely addictive.
+Due to its small molecular size, fentanyl is able to be absorbed through the skin on contact and can be lethal in relatively small doses due to its potent effects.

 Methadone (Dolophine and Methadose)

-Methadone is one of the longer acting opioid agonists, staying active in the bloodstream for close to a full day, NHTSA reports, meaning that it can be prescribed in lower doses less often in order to keep opioid withdrawal symptoms at bay.
-Methadone is still an opioid agonist drug though; therefore, it does have the potential to be abused and also to create dependence and lead to addiction.
+Methadone is one of the longer acting opioid agonists, staying active in the bloodstream for close to a full day, meaning that it can be prescribed in lower doses less often in order to keep opioid withdrawal symptoms at bay.
+Methadone is still an opioid agonist drug though; therefore, it does have the potential to be abused and also lead to the development of physical dependence and addiction.
 More than 66,000 people were treated in EDs for the misuse of methadone in 2011, per the DAWN report.
 It is also one of the most common drugs found in prescription opioid overdose fatalities.

 Even when taking Demerol as directed and with a necessary prescription, a person can become dependent on it and suffer withdrawal symptoms when the drug wears off.
-When this happens, it can become difficult to stop taking Demerol, which may lead to abuse and compulsive drug use, or addiction.
+When physical dependence becomes significantly severe, it can become difficult to stop taking Demerol, which may lead to continued, compulsive misuse and addiction.

-After OxyContin was reformulated, it may have opened the door to the abuse of Opana, Reuters publishes.
-Opana could be crushed and then snorted or injected for an intense high as the extended-release formulation is bypassed.
-In 2012, Opana was reformulated to deter abuse.
-While the new coating did drop nasal abuse rates, per Reuters, it is still possible to crush and inject the drug, which occurs frequently.
-Oxymorphone can easily lead to dependence, and it is extremely addictive.
+In 2010, OxyContin was reformulated to make it more difficult to misuse, and this change may have actually opened the door to the abuse of Opana.
+At the time, the extended-release tablet form of Opana (now discontinued) could be crushed and then snorted or injected for an intense high.
+In 2012, Opana was itself reformulated to deter abuse.
+While the new coating did decrease the rate of intranasal abuse of Opana, it is still possible to crush and inject the drug.
+Repeated oxymorphone use can easily lead to physical dependence, and it is extremely addictive.

-Tramadol has generally been considered to have a low abuse and dependence potential, the Primary Care Companion to the Journal of Clinical Psychiatry reports; however, the DEA classified tramadol as a controlled substance in 2014, as over 3 million Americans were reported to have abused it in their lifetime by the year 2012.
-Tramadol is most often abused by people who are opioid-dependent already, healthcare providers, and chronic pain sufferers.
-While it may be less addictive than other opioid narcotic drugs, it does still have a risk for dependence and addiction, especially when abused.
+Tramadol has generally been considered to have a relatively low abuse and dependence potential, the Primary Care Companion to the Journal of Clinical Psychiatry reports; however, the DEA classified tramadol as a controlled substance in 2014, as over 3 million Americans were reported to have abused it in their lifetime by the year 2012.
+Tramadol is most often abused by people who are opioid-dependent already, by healthcare providers, and by chronic pain sufferers.
+While it may be less addictive than other opioid narcotic drugs, it still may lead to physical dependence and addiction, especially when misused.

-The drug is made to resemble powdered heroin or cocaine, but it is much more dangerous, often lethal in very small doses of two milligrams or less.
+The drug is often encountered in a form that may resemble powdered heroin or cocaine, but it is much more dangerous and may be lethal in exceedingly small doses.
 It may be being added to heroin, used to “cut” or stretch the drug, or passed off as a different drug.
 In addition to having a very high potential for fatal overdose, it is also highly addictive.

-In 2012, more than 9 million prescriptions were dispensed in the United States for buprenorphine, the DEA publishes.
-It may still be abused and has a potential for dependence.
+In 2012, more than 9 million buprenorphine prescriptions were dispensed in the United States.
+Though widely used as a treatment medication for managing opioid dependence, it may still be abused and has some dependence liability of its own.